simp/pupmod-simp-ntpd/README.md

 ## Limitations

-SIMP Puppet modules are generally intended to be used on a Red Hat Enterprise Linux-compatible distribution.
+SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux and compatible distributions, such as CentOS.
+Please see the [`metadata.json` file](./metadata.json) for the most up-to-date list of supported operating systems, Puppet versions, and module dependencies.

 ## Development